nodebotsau/nbdau/setup.md

 If you can install node-serialport then you're pretty much good to go.

-The following commands will also install all these componenets using Homebrew, Cask and
+The following commands will also install all these components using Homebrew and Cask (assumes XCode is installed though).

 ```
 #! /usr/bin/env bash